configcat/.net-sdk/README.md

 ## Polling Modes
 The ConfigCat SDK supports 3 different polling mechanisms to acquire the setting values from ConfigCat.
 After latest setting values are downloaded, they are stored in the internal cache then all requests are served from there.
 Read more about Polling Modes and how to use them at [ConfigCat Docs](https://configcat.com/docs/sdk-reference/dotnet/).

+## Platform compatibility
+The ConfigCat SDK supports all the widespread .NET JIT runtimes, everything that implements [.NET Standard 2.0](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0)+ and supports TLS 1.2 should work.
+Starting with v9.3.0, it can also be used in applications that employ [trimmed self-contained](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trim-self-contained) or various [ahead-of-time (AOT) compilation](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) deployment models.

+Based on our tests, the SDK is compatible with the following runtimes/deployment models:
+* .NET Framework 4.5+ (including Ngen)
+* .NET Core 3.1, .NET 5+ (including Crossgen2/ReadyToRun and Native AOT)
+* Mono 5.10+
+* .NET for Android (formerly known as Xamarin.Android)
+* .NET for iOS (formerly known as Xamarin.iOS)
+* Unity 2021.3+ (Mono JIT)
+* Unity 2021.3+ (IL2CPP)<sup><small>*</small></sup>
+* Universal Windows Platform 10.0.16299.0+ (.NET Native)<sup><small>**</small></sup>
+* WebAssembly (Mono AOT/Emscripten, also known as wasm-tools)

+<sup><small>*</small></sup>Unity WebGL also works but needs a bit of extra effort: you will need to enable WebGL compatibility by calling the `ConfigCatClient.PlatformCompatibilityOptions.EnableUnityWebGLCompatibility` method.
+For more details, see [Sample Scripts](https://github.com/configcat/.net-sdk/tree/master/samples/UnityWebGL).<br/>
+<sup><small>**</small></sup>To make the SDK work in Release builds on UWP, you will need to add `<Namespace Name="System.Text.Json.Serialization.Converters" Browse="Required All"/>` to your application's [.rd.xml](https://learn.microsoft.com/en-us/windows/uwp/dotnet-native/runtime-directives-rd-xml-configuration-file-reference) file.
+See also [this discussion](https://github.com/dotnet/runtime/issues/29912#issuecomment-638471351).

+We strive to provide an extensive support for the various .NET runtimes and versions.
+If you still encounter an issue with the SDK on some platform, please open a [GitHub issue](https://github.com/configcat/.net-sdk/issues/new/choose) or contact support.

 ## Need help?
 https://configcat.com/support